-It is okay if you don't have a huge savings to deal with every eventuality, but you do not want to be one of the first-time home buyers who has nothing set aside should something go wrong.
-Even a small savings can make a major difference, and help you avoid going into further debt, if you need to fix something in your new home.
+It is okay if you don't have a huge savings account to deal with every eventuality, but you do not want to be one of the first-time home buyers who has nothing set aside should something go wrong.
+Even small savings can make a major difference, and help you avoid going into further debt if you need to fix something in your new home.

-If you enjoyed these first time home buyer tips make sure you have a look at these fourteen additional articles all first time home buyers should read.
-This resource is packed with helpful tips for a first time buyer.
+Need some additional insights as a first-timer?
+Check out this essential piece of reading from New York real estate veteran Kyle Hiscock.
+Then take a look at these fourteen additional articles all first time home buyers should read.
+This resource is packed with helpful tips for a first-time buyer.
 Enjoy!

 Bill Gassett is a nationally recognized Real Estate leader who has been helping people move in and out of the Metrowest Massachusetts area for the past twenty-eight plus years.
 He has been one of the top RE/MAX Realtors in New England for the past decade.